Radio Universidad Autónoma de Guerrero: Budget woes and restart

-1984, however, presented yet another problem to the university radio station: a budget crisis spurred by a suspension of payments from the Secretariat of Public Education (SEP).
+Another problem to the university radio station developed in 1984: a budget crisis spurred by a suspension of payments from the Secretariat of Public Education (SEP).
 Workers spent all of 1984 without receiving their salaries, and in January 1985, the university and SEP began negotiating.
 The federal government required the university to shut down the station, and on January 15, 1985, Radio Universidad Pueblo went off the air.
 In the meantime, university students went as far as organizing a hunger strike in Mexico City in order to protest the SEP's demand to close the station.

 The SEP, however, failed to keep some of its promises to the university.
 A new rector, Ramón Reyes Carreto, decided that if the SEP would not keep its promises, the university did not have a reason to stay off the air.
 In June 1987, Radio Universidad returned to the air — having shortened its name.
 A year later, Governor José Francisco Ruiz Massieu awarded a permit to the university, giving the station the ability to broadcast with 3,000 watts of power.
 However, the federal government (now through the Federal Telecommunications Institute) is solely responsible for radio station permits and concessions.
-Since then, the university station has broadcast, though its legal status has often been murky, and it has never been federally recognized.
+Since then, the university station has broadcast, though its legal status has often been murky, and it had never been federally recognized.